Alexander Rypinski: November Uprising and exile in Paris

 He was elected a member of the French Academy of Industry, Agriculture, Crafts and Trade and opened an art shop.
 On 21 November 1839, at a meeting of the Polish Literary Society in Paris, he read the first report on Belarusian ethnography and folklore, and in 1840, on the basis of his own lectures, published the book “Belarus”.
-The Parisian period includes a close acquaintance with A. Mickiewicz, which was based on the unity of civic and aesthetic ideals.
+The Parisian period includes a close acquaintance with Adam Mickiewicz, which was based on the unity of civic and aesthetic ideals.

 He prepared for publication his memoirs from the time of the November Uprising (fragments of which were published in Paris in 1836 - "The Uprising of Vileіka, Zavilеіка and Dzisna districts").

 Life in London

 In 1846 Rypinski moved to London, where he engaged in publishing and creative activities, teaching languages, mathematics and drawing - becoming “one of the most versatile Belarusian expatriates living in England during the 19th century”.

 He established himself as an artist, designed his own books and became one of the pioneers of photography.
 In 1852 he founded a printing house in Tottenham, London where he published collections of his Polish poems "Poetic Works" (1853) and "Sergeant-Philosopher" (1854).
 Within the collections he included his Belarusian romantic ballad Niačyścik ("The Little Devil") which was also published in a separate edition in Poznań in 1853.
 The well-known poem "Play, play, little boy ..." by Belarusian poet Paŭliuk Bahrym was also published in Rypinski's printing house.